Community Involvement

 Do the Right Thing Program, Inc.

-Do the Right Thing of North Port, Inc. is a combined effort of the North Port Police Department, City of North Port and the Kiwanis Club, along with corporate sponsors, to honor youth in our community, on monthly basis, who distinguish themselves by their exemplary behavior.
-Fill out a nomination form(DOC, 243KB) and return it to the School Resource Officer, or mail it to the North Port Police Department at 4980 City Hall Boulevard, North Port, FL 34286.
+Do the Right Thing of North Port, Inc. is a combined effort of the North Port Police Department, City of North Port, the North Port Kiwanis Club and corporate sponsors, to honor youth in our community, on monthly basis, who distinguish themselves by their exemplary behavior.
+Fill out a nomination form and bring it to a School Resource Officer or mail it to the North Port Police Department at 4980 City Hall Boulevard, North Port, FL 34286.